 Your employee may have worked for a number of businesses under one parent company.
 If this is the case, their combined income from these jobs is measured against the €1,905 limit.

 You can give your employee a once-off benefit of up to €500 per year (€250 up to 21 October 2015), tax free.
-This is detailed in the Valuation of Benefits guide.
+See Small Benefits for further details.